psipred/psipred_react/README.md

 See also class_layout.odp

-* PsipredSite: Outer container for whole page with URI initialisation
+* PsipredSite (index.js): Outer container for whole page with URI initialisation
   * DisplayArea: Main container for the app that has all the shared the application state variables
     * MainForm: Small class that wraps the interactive parts of the form
       * FormInteractivity: Small class that warps the form selector
         * SeqForm: Main form that the user can use to select methods and submit Seq data
         * StructForm:  Main form that the user can use to select methods and submit Structural data
     * Sidebar: Class shows the sidebar with advanced options
     * ResultsMain: Class is called after data submission and handles submitting a job and then displaying the results
       * ResultsSequence: Class handles getting the results files for a sequence job and displaying them
       * ResultsStructure: TO BE IMPLEMENTED
     * ResultsSidebarTimes: Small class handles getting the RunTimes and displaying them while the user waits